anttiviljami/wp-server-log-viewer/readme.md

 Features:
 - Read any server log file right from within the WordPress admin
-- Filter and analyse your logs with regex grep
+- Filter and analyse your logs with grep-like regex
 - Progressive file reading.
 Doesn't take up tons of memory

 ## Screenshots